Intentional Grounding In Football Explained

 Too often do quarterbacks feel pressure from a defensive lineman, start running out of the pocket, and flip the ball out of bounds behind the line of scrimmage.

 The side judge will determine if the football crossed the line of scrimmage or not.
-If the side judge determines the ball did not cross the line of scrimmage, they will deem is intentional grounding.
+If the side judge determines the ball did not cross the line of scrimmage, they will deem it intentional grounding.

-3. Receivers Must Be In The Area
+A Receiver Must Be In The Area

 The last rule for intentional grounding is a receiver must be in the area of the throw if the throw does not go out of bounds.